Hero Image full

 • Demonstrating workflows.

 Example: You’re creating a scheduling app.
-A Prototype might show how users add events or receive notifications without connecting to a backend.
+A Prototype might demonstrate key features such as adding events or receiving notifications, allowing users to interact with these elements without connecting to a backend.

 Mockups focus on design and user experience, showing what the product will look like.